dennydharmawan/dennydharmawan/README.md

 ### Hi there 👋

-- 🌱 learning React, React-Native, Next.js, Gatsby.js, Nest.js, Tailwind, Bootstrap, PostCSS, Webpack, Parcel
+- 🌱 learning React, React-Native, Next.js, Nest.js, Tailwind, RxJS
 - 🧠 able to use GraphQL, Kafka, Express.js, Hapi, Redis, MongoDB

-* Learning Path:
-* useSelector and useDispatch
-* chakra ui
-* rxjs
-* redux-observable
-* typescript
-* redux toolkit
-* graphql client

-* tailwind?

 <!--
 **dennydharmawan/dennydharmawan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.